haimkastner/castnet-blog/contents/en/blog/perfect-api-server-part-b.md

     "type": "module"
 }
 ```
-This configuration needs in order to use the `import ... from "..."` syntax in JS scripts on this directory.
+This configuration required in order to use the `import ... from "..."` syntax in JS scripts on this directory.

 Create a new file `fetch-spec.js` in this file needs to be the JS script code that fetches spec and places it at the `src/generated` directory.